EVODiff: Entropy-aware Variance Optimized Diffusion Inference: Related Work

 Diffusion Models (DMs) represent a powerful class of generative models rooted in stochastic thermodynamics and statistical physics \cite{langevin1908theorie, jarzynski1997equilibrium}.
 The foundational work by Sohl-Dickstein et al.\ \cite{sohl2015deep} adapted these principles to deep generative modeling through a Markov chain approach based on non-equilibrium thermodynamics.
 This pioneering research addressed the critical challenge of balancing tractability and flexibility in probabilistic models.
 The field of diffusion modeling was substantially extended by Song and Ermon \cite{song2019generative, song2020improved}, who introduced score-based generative models with noise conditional score networks.
 Their methodology enabled efficient estimation of score functions $\nabla{\mathbf{x}} \log p_{\sigma}(\mathbf{x})$ across multiple noise scales, coupled with annealed Langevin dynamics for sample generation.
 Subsequently, Ho et al. \cite{ho2020denoising} proposed Denoising Diffusion Probabilistic Models (DDPMs), which offered a significant methodological refinement by parameterizing the reverse process.
 Their contribution included a well-formulated training objective: $L = \mathbb{E}_{t,\boldsymbol{\epsilon}}\|\boldsymbol{\epsilon} - \boldsymbol{\epsilon}_\theta(\boldsymbol{x}_t, t)\|^2$, where $\boldsymbol{\epsilon}$ represents the original noise and $\boldsymbol{\epsilon}_\theta$ denotes the predicted noise by the model at time step $t$.
 This formulation facilitated high-quality sample generation with remarkable stability.
 In a landmark contribution, Song et al. \cite{song2021score} established a comprehensive theoretical unification by formulating score-based models and DMs within a continuous-time stochastic differential equation (SDE) framework.
 This theoretical advancement provided a unified mathematical foundation that elegantly bridged previously disparate approaches in diffusion modeling research.

-Building upon this theoretical framework, DMs have demonstrated exceptional capabilities across various domains.
-In image synthesis, they have achieved state-of-the-art quality \cite{dhariwal2021diffusion} and established new benchmarks in photorealism \cite{karras2022elucidating}.
-Their success has extended to multimodal generation tasks, including text-to-image synthesis \cite{ramesh2022hierarchical,saharia2022photorealistic}, speech generation \cite{chen2021wavegrad}, video synthesis \cite{ho2022imagen}, and 3D content generation \cite{poole2023dreamfusion}.
+Building upon this theoretical framework, DMs have demonstrated exceptional capabilities across a wide range of domains.
+In image synthesis, they have achieved SOTA performance \cite{dhariwal2021diffusion} and established new benchmarks in photorealism \cite{karras2022elucidating}.
+Their success has extended to multimodal generation tasks, including text-to-image synthesis \cite{ramesh2022hierarchical,saharia2022photorealistic}, speech generation \cite{chen2021wavegrad}, video synthesis \cite{ho2022imagen}, 3D content generation \cite{poole2023dreamfusion}.
+Moreover, DMs have also advanced related areas, including deep Gaussian processes \cite{xu2024sparse}, diffusion bridges, and density ratio estimation \cite{zhou2024denoising,chen2025dequantified}.
 Furthermore, DMs have shown remarkable capabilities in controllable generation tasks \cite{zhang2023adding}, such as image editing, style transfer, and inpainting \cite{meng2022sdedit,lugmayr2022repaint}.
-Despite these significant advances, DMs continue to face a critical challenge: the inherently slow sequential generation process, which limits their real-time applicability in certain domains.
+In theory, Despite these significant advances, DMs continue to face a critical challenge: the inherently slow sequential generation process, which limits their real-time applicability in certain domains.